lf-edge/eve/docs/static-and-proxy-config.md

 if the cloud responds (even if it is an http error e.g, if the device is not yet onboarded), it will be 3, and if a GET of /config works it will be 4.

-One can test proxy connectivity to zedcloud using
+One can test the connectivity to the controller using
-    /opt/zededa/bin/client -s ping
-or
-    /opt/zededa/bin/client -s -r 5 ping
-to try at most 5 times.

-And to try other URLs one can do
-	/opt/zededa/bin/client -s -r 5 -U http://www.google.com ping
-	/opt/zededa/bin/client -s -r 5 -U https://www.google.com -I ping
-(-I disables the certificate chain check against /config/root-certificate.pem)
+    /opt/zededa/bin/diag

 The logs for the onboarding attempts are in
     /persist/`zboot curpart`/log/client.log